 This initiative emphasises self-acceptance and challenges unrealistic beauty standards propagated by the media.
 Its goal is to promote a healthier and more realistic perception of body image.

 While not an organisation, seeking assistance from a trained professional in CBT can effectively address negative thought patterns.
-This therapeutic approach helps reframe thoughts more positively, although it requires dedication and practice to master.
+This therapeutic approach helps reframe thoughts in a more positive light, although it requires dedication and practice to master.

 In conclusion, it's super important to understand how guys feel about their bodies and how it affects their mental health.
-Just like girls, guys can struggle with how they look.
+Just like girls, boys can struggle with their appearance.
 But we can improve things by being kind, understanding, and having sound support systems.
 We need to talk openly about body image, spread positivity about all body types, and make it easy for guys to get help when they need it.
-Let's work together to ensure everyone feels confident and happy in their skin, no matter what.
+Let's work together to ensure everyone feels confident and happy in their skin, regardless of their circumstances.